DylanAuty/yolo-jetson/README.md

 Server tested on Python 3.8.10 running on a Jetson Orin NX running L4T r35.3.1.
 Client tested on Python 3.10.8.

-You also need checkpoints in `.trt` format.
-You can download a test version from [this Github release](https://github.com/DylanAuty/yolo-jetson/releases/download/v0.2/yolov7_640-nms.trt).
+You also need checkpoints in `.trt` format:
+- You can download a test version from [this Github release](https://github.com/DylanAuty/yolo-jetson/releases/download/v0.2/yolov7_640-nms.trt).
 Place it in the `./checkpoints` directory.
 Note that this checkpoint has not been tuned on fisheye video and is intended for testing the system.
+- You can download checkpoints trained on 1280x1280 images with simulated fisheye distortion at a variety of focal lengths from [https://github.com/DylanAuty/yolo-jetson/releases/tag/v0.3](this release).
+Note that **to use these, the server must be started with the higher resolution specified: `-r 1280x1280`**.

 ## Files
 - `run_client_test.py`: Start the test client.
 Run with `-h` to see options.